Teen Rebellion: Why Do They Rebel And How To Deal With It?

 What Is Teenage Rebellion?

 Teenage rebellion is an act of highest assertion of independence and little adherence to parental advice during the teen years of a child’s life.
 It is called a “rebellion” because it leads to an intense confrontation between the teen and their parents.
-Teenage rebellion may seem spontaneous and illogical for parents, but there are several underlying reasons behind the behavior.
+An out-of-control teenager might start a rebellion that may seem spontaneous and illogical to parents, but there are several underlying reasons behind the behavior.

 Why Do Teens Become Rebellious?